BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/index.md

 A projection defines the type of indexing and the transformations to apply to the data.

 Composite views are useful when aggregating data across multiple projects (local or remote) using multiple sources.
-Afterwards, by defining multiple projections, the data can be transformed to the client needs.
+Afterwards, by defining multiple projections, the data can be adapted to the client needs.

 @ref:[More information](composite-view-api.md)